COVID-19. Tests are no longer required to enter Argentina. Read the information here.

 Discover

-Although many people only visit the Iguazú Falls, the Atlantic Rainforest Route has much more to offer.
+Although many people only visit the Iguazú Falls, the Atlantic Rainforest natural region has much more to offer.
 Posadas and Puerto Iguazú are the main gateways to this experience and can be the start –or the end–of different circuits connecting more than one attraction.
 You can also choose a single attraction and enjoy it thoroughly.

-Puerto Iguazú.
 It is the gateway to Iguazú National Park and the breathtaking Iguazú Falls.
 It is also the starting point for you to discover the rainforest along Scenic Route 101 and Urugua-í Provincial Park, one of the most beautiful and picturesque areas in the province.
 The Andresito region invites you to unveil public and private nature reserves with accommodation and activities in the rainforest.

-Posadas.
 In the south of Misiones, the provincial capital city is an excellent place to begin your circuits, or to end your trip enjoying its beautiful waterfront and beaches.
 From here, you can set off to discover the south of the province, the history of the first inhabitants in the Jesuit missions and Teyú Cuaré Provincial Park with its rock walls that fall vertically into the Paraná River.

-Other towns and cities.
 El Soberbio is the departure point to the magnificent Yabotí Biosphere Reserve, the imposing Moconá Falls and the breathtaking Scenic Route 2, which runs parallel to the Uruguay River.
 Aristóbulo del Valle is great for you to discover Salto Encantado Provincial Park.
 Most of these towns have beaches and waterfalls for you to enjoy.

 How to get there and move around